-Course title & Credits Credi t distribut ion of the Eligibility Pre-

-Code course criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-Human 04 02 0 02 Class XII pass NIL
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) Human Physiology- Control and Coordination Systems 04 02 0 02 Class XII pass with Biology/ Biotechnology NIL

-Physiology- with Biology/

-Control and Biotechnology

-Coordination 50

-Systems

 - The course will provide a thorough understanding of the normal body function and helps to determine the cause of disease. - It will enable the development of new and more effective treatments and guidelines for maintaining good health. - It will equip the students with an ability to pursue career in medical and healthcare sector, pharmaceuticals and other related areas. - It will help in understanding how these systems interact among themselves to maintain stability or homeostasis.